initbiz/initbiz.github.io/cumuluscore/index.md

 * get the plan from a variable (if you want to send the plan from registration form)

 **Remember**:
-* auto assigning clusters will work only if creating a new cluster is enabled in "Auto assign users" tab
+* auto assigning clusters will work only if creating a new cluster is enabled in "Auto-assign users" tab
 * auto assigning clusters to plans from variable will be possible only when you allow that in the plan

 ### Registering cluster's features